 Step 5: Consider Internal Restrictions or Control Issues

-If basics check out, I suspect:
+If basics check out, suspect this:

 - Expansion device problems